Share this:

 Website | Facebook

-Greater Bethlehem Temple Church upholds the belief in the inspiration of the Bible as the word of God and acknowledges the oneness of God revealed in the Father, Son, and Holy Ghost.
-The church emphasizes the name of God as Lord Jesus Christ, the virgin birth, death, burial, and resurrection of Jesus, baptism in Jesus’ name, and receiving the Holy Ghost as essential for spiritual birth.
+Greater Bethlehem Temple Church upholds the belief in the Bible’s inspiration as the word of God and acknowledges God’s oneness revealed in the Father, Son, and Holy Ghost.
+The church emphasizes God’s name as Lord Jesus Christ, the virgin birth, death, burial, and resurrection of Jesus, baptism in Jesus’ name, and receiving the Holy Ghost as essential for spiritual birth.
 Living a holy and sanctified life is an integral aspect of faith at Greater Bethlehem Temple Church.

 Greater Emanuel Apostolic Temple